Search Results :

 • Assign user to group: Select the user whom you want to add in group.
 Choose Groups option from tab and then select the group-name and click on join.

-• Keycloak Group Mapper: Now to get group details we need to perform its client mapping with group membership else group details will not be fetched.
-So in client select Mappers and then click on create.
-Select mapper type Group Membership and enter name and token claim-name i.e the attribute name corresponding which groups will be fetched.
-Turn Off full group path and click on Save.
+• Now, select mapper type as Group Membership and enter the name and token claim name i.e the attribute name corresponding to which groups will be fetched.
+Turn Off the full group path, Add to ID token and Add to access token options, and click on Save.

 Note: -- If full path is on group path will be fetched else group name will be fetched.